API, also REST API

-Predefined list of entities (such as Tasks or Test Cases) that can be created with single click whenever needed.
-Helps to save time, for example in the case when all your user stories always contain same set of similar tasks or tests.
+Predefined list of entities (such as Tasks or Test Cases) that can be created with a single click whenever needed.
+Helps to save time, for example in the case when all your user stories always contain the same set of similar tasks or tests.

 More information: How to prepopulate a User Story with Tasks based on a template?

 Name of an entity type in Targetprocess such as User Story, Bug, Feature, etc. These predefined types can be manually renamed in the settings of the Process your Project follows.
-It provides additional flexibility with customization of terminology used in your system.
+It provides additional flexibility with customization of the terminology used in your system.

 More information: How to customize the terminology for entities

-An entity that contains detailed description how to test some specific functionality and verify that it works the way it was designed.
-May contain list of steps and expected results.
+An entity that contains detailed description of how to test some specific functionality and verify that it works the way it was designed.
+May contain a list of steps and expected results.
 In Targetprocess test cases are organized into test plans.

 Test Plan, also Test Suite

 An entity that groups test cases.
 Tests in test plans can be reused: each test case may be included in as many test plans as required.
 Test plans in Targetprocess are hierarchical.
-Every entity can have associated test plan.
+Every entity can have an associated test plan.
 To track quality changes over time you may run the same test plan multiple times and have historical run results stored.